-Like an anxious lover, she clung onto him with desperation, terrified of losing her marriage until she realized she never really had one to begin with.
+Like an anxious lover, she clung to him with desperation, terrified of losing her marriage until she realized she never really had one, to begin with.

 Sometimes a partner may pressure the other to marry or move in, believing the “next level” will deepen their connection, but it’s difficult for a marriage to succeed if it is built on a vow to create a strong bond rather than the result of one.
 The shallowness of the bond will eventually bleed through the connection.